elkomy13/Fine-Tune-BERT-FOR-NER/README.md

 This notebook demonstrates how to fine-tune the BERT model for a Named Entity Recognition (NER) task using the CoNLL-2003 dataset.
 The process includes data preprocessing, tokenization, model training, and evaluation.

+You can check a demo video from this link : https://drive.google.com/file/d/1juyUEh9rOOAgz20VGWWEB1mqU73d82DZ/view?usp=sharing
 ## Dataset

 The dataset used is **CoNLL-2003**, which contains annotated text for named entities such as: